WordPress/gutenberg/components/draggable/README.md

 # Draggable

-`Draggable` is a ReactComponent that can wrap any React element to make it draggable.
+`Draggable` is a Component that can wrap any element to make it draggable.
 When used, a cross-browser (including IE) customisable drag image is created.
 The component clones the specified element on drag-start and uses the clone as a drag image during drag-over.
 Discards the clone on drag-end.

 ## Props